qmk/qmk_firmware/keyboards/handwired/space_oddity/readme.md

 To build the firmware, run `make handwired/space-oddity` from the toplevel directory.

 On GNU/Linux, you can flash the default layout onto the microcontroller by using `avrdude -p atmega32u4 -P /dev/ttyACM0 -c avr109 -U flash:w:handwired_space_oddity_default.hex`.
 Note that the device name under `/dev` may be different.

+This design was conceived by James Taylor.
+Any requests for further information and/or tips for building your own are welcome!